 Glycon LLC is committed to preserving the environment through our safe and effective medical waste disposal solutions.
 90 percent of our medical waste is autoclaved, and we can provide the necessary equipment for proper segregation, labeling, and discarding, which is integral to safe disposal.

-Contact us today to learn more about how you can reduce medical waste in your facility and do your part to decrease medical waste pollution.
+Contact us today to learn more about how you can properly process medical waste disposal Los Angeles and do your part to decrease medical waste pollution.